Providing support & rehabilitation to people with acquired brain injuries in Cornwall

 Our service aims to assist our attendees to increase their self-esteem, self-confidence, mental and emotional well being, relieve stress and isolation, and to encourage physical rehabilitation.
 There are opportunities to widen their horizons, try new hobbies and learn new skills.

-- We provide meaningful activity and support at our two main centres in Lostwithiel and Scorrier.
+- We provide meaningful activity and support at our day centre in Redruth.

 - Drop-in facilities for clients, family members and carers at all of our centres.